codefellows/seattle-code-301n24/curriculum/class-13/lab/README.md

 - this route should accept the body of the request object which will be the new book
 - use this information to create a new book and save it in the database
 - then send that new book back to the front end
+- be sure to include error checking in case something goes wrong

+1. Add a `/books` route with a method of `DELETE`
+- this route should accept an id as a query param in the request object
+- use that id to find the id in the database to delete
+- then send a success message to the front end
+- be sure to include error checking in case something goes wrong

 #### Front End Tasks

 1. Make a new component called `AddABookButton`
-- this component should be a button that when clicked displays a modal
+- this component should be a button that when clicked displays the `BookFormModal`

-1. The modal should take in the necissary information to save a new favorite book
+1. The `BookFormModal` should take in the necissary information to save a new favorite book
 - when the user submits the information, you should make a `POST` call to your server with the book information on the `/books` route
 - the response you get should be the new book object

 1. Display the new book you just created along with the rest of your favorite books

+1. Add a 'DELETE' button to each book you have displayed.
+- when the user clicks that button, you should send the id of that book as a query param to your server on a `/books` route as a `DELETE` method.
+- make sure that your book is automatically removed from your list as soon as you click the button and that it stays removed when you reload the page

 ## Documentation